 All human beings are created in the image and likeness of God.
 Each person works with the Spirit to discern what particular lifestyle would facilitate the unfolding of this image into likeness.
 Christ invites us to a process of inner transformation, and not imitation so that gradually we come to be as kind and compassionate as He is.
 This is called spontaneous right action.

 Paul Wilkes recalls pondering this matter of exploring which lifestyle is most conducive to transformation.
-On a whim he pulls a book off his shelf --- a novel he has written.
-Wilkes opens to a passage which describes an earnest but conflicted man who has spent months in prayer and fasting, yearning to discern whether to live the monastic way.
+On a whim, he pulls a book off his shelf --- a novel he has written.
+Wilkes opens with a passage that describes an earnest but conflicted man who has spent months in prayer and fasting, yearning to discern whether to live the monastic way.

-He doesn’t understand that in the Bible the Aramaic word meaning longing, yearning and desire” has been translated as “will.”
-So he is searching for what God yearns for his life.
+He doesn’t understand that in the Bible, the Aramaic word meaning longing, yearning, and desire” has been translated as “will.”
+So he is searching for what God yearns for in his life.

 The woman puts her hands on his cheeks and looks deeply into his frightened eyes.
 “God wants what you want,” she whispers.

 The same goes for you.
-Christ invites you, leads you, to the environment best suited to inner transformation.
-In the end this will be your choice.
+Christ invites you and leads you to the environment best suited to inner transformation.
+In the end, this will be your choice.
 It will be the destination where your soul and spirit have been longing that you might go deep, not on occasion but again and again, and then again.